What equipment do you use?

 Portrait sessions typically run 60-90 minutes and include a link to download the full resolution images.
 An optional print box or 8×8 album can be added to portrait sessions as well.
 We can incorporate several outfits at a portrait session.
 My clients often opt to do a dressier look and a more casual look.

 Also, think about what locations would be sentimental for your session.
-For example, I photographed a couple recently whose relationship developed and grew all within a 5 mile radius.
+For example, I photographed a couple whose relationship developed and grew all within a 5 mile radius.
 We went to the spot where they met and then took photos on the street where they fell in love and built their relationship.
 They had spent many memorable date nights along this street and it held special place in their hearts.
 And finally, we ended at their home — their first place together where they are building their future.

 I think that it is a good idea to get your hair and makeup done for the engagement shoot and if possible, use the same stylist who you will be using for your wedding day.
 That way you can see what bright lipstick looks on camera or how fake eyelashes photograph.
 I think it is important to look like yourself and to look natural, but you might be surprised by how a little bit more makeup than you are used to can make a positive difference on camera.

 Throughout your engagement, I encourage you to stay in touch with me.
 We will be communicating about the engagement shoot and the timeline, but I love it when clients check in and tell me all about their plans.
-Please, send me photos of your dress or your pinterest inspiration board.
+Please, send me photos of your dress or your Pinterest inspiration board.
 I love seeing all the beautiful things the two of you are dreaming up.
 Ask me for referrals.
 I love putting you in touch with all of my favorite vendors.
 Also, ask me for recommendations for the best way to arrange the timeline for photos.
-If you decide to do an engagement we will schedule that whenever works best for the two of you!
-I have had people schedule their engagement shoot 2 years prior to their wedding day, or literally the day before.
+If you decide to do an engagement session we will schedule that whenever works best for the two of you!
+I have had people schedule their engagement shoot two years prior to their wedding day, or literally the day before.
 There is no “right” or “wrong” time to do it.

 For winter weddings when the sun often sets before the ceremony, I do encourage a first look so we can capture portraits in beautiful natural light.
 However, I can make either way work.
 It is completely the personal preference of the couple.
 Some of my couples prefer to get the majority of their photos done before the ceremony so they can get right to their party.
 However, others love the tradition of seeing each other for the first time when walking down the aisle.
 About 50% of my clients choose to do a first look and the other half do not.
 Both options flow perfectly from a photography perspective.